mikeizbicki/cmc-csci143/topic_01_mapreduce/lab-processes.md

 the `HUP` signal was sent to the `script.sh` process, ending the process.

+> **NOTE:**
+> Be default on most Linux machines, the `ssh` program sends the `HUP` signal automatically when it disconnects.
+> This is polite to do:
+> Since we know we won't be using those processes any more, we should kill them and free their resources.
+> But on some machines (especially Macs), the `ssh` program is configured to not send the `HUP` signal automatically.
+> Therefore, the programs will not be immediately terminated.
+> The lambda server waits about ten minutes before sending the `HUP` signal and terminating the processes itself.
+> (This delay is necessary to handle temporary disconnects due to things like bad wifi.)
+> If you are using a `ssh` program configured in this way,
+> then you won't immediately see your programs be killed by the `HUP` signal when you logout.
+> These programs will eventually be killed by the lambda server,
+> but you don't need to wait for the server to kill them before progressing with the lab.

 ### Blocking the `HUP` signal

-Sometimes, however, we actually do want to have long running processes that last longer than our current sessions.
+Sometimes we want to have long running processes that last longer than our current sessions.
-To do this, we use the `nohup` command to block the `HUP` signal.
+To do this, we can use the `nohup` command to block the `HUP` signal.
 (UNIX programmers like simple names :)

 Reconnect a second terminal to the lambda server,